icpmtech/Book-Mastering/README.md

-# Unleashing the Power of ASP.NET Core v7.0 and Angular v16
+# Mastering of Power of ASP.NET Core v7.0 and Angular v16
-Unleashing the Power of ASP.NET Core 7.0 and Angular 16 A Comprehensive Guide An Angular application that demonstrates best practices for user authentication & authorization flows and Inetgration With ASP.net 7.0.
+Mastering of Power of ASP.NET Core 7.0 and Angular 16 A Comprehensive Guide Practical Mastery: Real-World Full Stack Project in ASP.NET 7.0 and Angular v16.
+All the concpts aroun PWAs, Deploy, and other...
 By Pedro Martins

 ## Table of Contents